To see the Earth is not flat one must rise above the horizon.

 INSPIRED BY ROCKET SCIENCE

-Drawing on our experience in Guidance and Navigation in space applications and applying principles of Systems Architecture, AST has developed an integrated energy system (IES).
-It has also created a suite of software programs which includes predictive algorithm to determine an optimal system configuration as well as real-time adaptive control for the IES.
-The software suite assists in strategic decision making and also provides means for remote data monitoring, gathering, storing and analysis.
+Drawing on our experience in Guidance & Navigation in space applications and utilizing principles of Systems Architecture, we developed an innovative solution for energy delivery on demand.
+We created a software suite which includes program to determine an optimal system configuration as well as advanced control program, utilizing real-time data analysis and model predictive algorithm.
+Together with onboard sensors and communication equipment the software provides for remote system performance monitoring, local environment data collection, and information mapping.

-The IES is an uninterrupted source of clean energy for residential homes, commercial buildings or industrial facilities.
+The system can serve as uninterrupted source of clean energy for residential, commercial or industrial applications.
 It can also be configured in a compact mobile package and delivered to any geographical location.

-Unlike conventional systems IES does not require any fossil fuels therefore produces zero emissions.
-IES is more efficient than any comparable system.
-Unlike stand-alone renewable energy systems IES is capable of providing energy 24 hours a day 365 days a year.
-It does nort require large area for solar collectors.
+It does not require any fossil fuels therefore produces zero emissions.
+The system is at least three times more efficient than any comparable system.
+Unlike stand-alone renewable energy systems it is capable of providing energy 24 hours a day 365 days a year.
+It does not require large area for solar collectors or drilling the ground.